-First 32 credits awarded automatically upon matriculation for all nursing coursework from an accredited diploma or associate's degree program

-Final 32 credits toward baccalaureate portion of the degree must be completed at UR:

-- NUR 350 RN/BS Transition: Reflective Professional Practice (4 credits) - Nursing elective (0-4 credits) and/or NUR 350 Variable portfolio credits (0-4) (must total to 4 credits) - NUR 358 Patient and Population Care Management (4) - NUR 354 Concepts of Leadership and Management (4 credits) - NUR 356 Population Health (5 credits) - NUR 355 Contexts of Health Care: Policy, Finance and Regulatory Environments (3 credits) - NUR 364 Biopsychosocial Health Assessment of the Individual and Family (3 credits) - NUR 401 Foundations of Scholarly Writing (1 credit) - NUR 400 Research Principles for EBP (5 credits)

-Total: BS awarded upon completion of a total 128 credits
+The first 32 credits are awarded automatically upon matriculation for all nursing coursework from an accredited diploma or associate's degree program.
+The final 32 cred The final 32 credits toward the baccalaureate portion of the degree must be completed at UR: NUR 350 RN/BS Transition: Reflective Professional Practice (4 credits) Nursing elective (0-4 credits) and/or NUR 350 Variable portfolio credits (0-4) (must total to 4 credits) NUR 358 Patient and Population Care Management (4) NUR 354 Concepts of Leadership and Management (4 credits) NUR 356 Population Health (5 credits) NUR 355 Contexts of Health Care: Policy, Finance and Regulatory Environments (3 credits) NUR 364 Biopsychosocial Health Assessment of the Individual and Family (3 credits) NUR 401 Foundations of Scholarly Writing (1 credit) NLX 420 Evidence-Based Practice for Nurse Educators and Nurse Leaders (4 credits including 1 clinical practice) Total: BS awa rded upon completion of a total of 128 credits

-The BS degree is awarded when student has completed 32 nursing credits at UR, as well as 64 arts and sciences credits.
-The student then continues on with the CNL MS coursework having already completed NUR 400 and NUR 401.
+The BS degree is awarded when a student has completed 32 nursing credits at UR, as well as 64 arts and sciences credits.
+The student then continues with the CNL MS coursework having already completed NLX 420 and NUR 401.